Our

 Service charge

-We are currently working on the service charge, which covers items such as insurance and lift maintenance for the apartments, and the costs of running the common house spread across all the homes.
-There are decisions to be made about how much of the work of, for instance, cleaning and gardening we wish to do ourselves, also how much of a 'sinking fund' we want to build up for larger repair bills in the next decade or two.
+The service charge needs to cover items such as insurance and maintenance for the apartments, and the costs of running the common house spread across all the homes.
+The service charge is entirely within the control of our members - each of our resident household - and we can make our own decisions about how much of the work of, for instance, cleaning and gardening we wish to do ourselves, also how much of a 'sinking fund' we want to build up for larger repair bills in the next decade or two.

 Purchase procedure